 • Minimum width: 500 pixels

-• Default video length: 1 second to 2 minutes
+• Video length: 1 second to 1 hour

 When advertising in Instagram Explore, both your image and video ads will follow the same format as the Instagram Feed ads listed above.
 Instagram Explore ads are an excellent way to introduce your brand, products, or services to new users.